Search our directory

 |Updated: 6 Nov 2012|

-We are delighted to announce the appointment of William Langreo as our new Operations Coordinator, effective Monday 21 September 2020.
+We are delighted to announce the appointment of Elgie Ocariza as our new Operations Coordinator, effective Monday 15 February 2021.

-We all join in extending our congratulations to William in his new role, and warmly welcome him to our Millvale House family.
+We all join in extending our congratulations to Elgie in her new role.

 Easter is a special celebration for us here in our home.
 We love to enjoy loving time together and share memories evoked by the scent of fresh hot cross buns and the feeling of anticipation as we unwrap the first Easter egg.